CraneStation/wasmtime-wasi/docs/WASI-some-possible-changes.md

 These are very similar, and differ only in subtle ways.
 It'd make the API easier to understand if they were unified.

+## Trap instead of returning EFAULT

+POSIX system calls return EFAULT when given invalid pointers, however from an application perspective, it'd be more natural for them to just segfault.

 ## More detailed capability error reporting

 Replace `__WASI_ENOTCAPABLE` with error codes that indicate *which* capabilities